 William (Billy) Mortimer Coombe arrived in Australia in 1836 aboard

 the convict ship “John Barry” having been convicted, along with several friends, of stealing 2 sheep.
-He obtained a ticket of leave in 1844.
+He obtained a ticket of leave in 1844 whilst at Muswellbrook.
 Coombe had a wife and 3 children at home, but he had been transported for life and reunion was impossible.
 He remarried in 1849 to Joannah Murphy and they had 6 children together.

 As well as his 11 acre farm near today’s ferry terminal, Coombe also owned some 33 acres just around the river bend that he had purchased in 1848.
-This included “Coombe’s Swamp”, also known as “Kurilpa Swamp”, a long marsh that extended up to near Vulture Street.
+This included “Coombe’s Swamp”, part of what was also known as “Kurilpa Swamp”, a long marsh that extended up to near Vulture Street.

 Here he had a productive market garden.
 He won a prize of £2 for the best cabbage at the 1853 Horticultural Show!
 The family later sold out and moved to 17 Mile Rocks.